rust-lang/blog.rust-lang.org/_posts/2017-07-14-Rust-Roadmap-Update.md

 [preorder]: https://www.nostarch.com/rust
 [book]: https://doc.rust-lang.org/book/

-We've also been working on a number of languages changes aimed at improving [language ergonomics][ergo].
-These range from long-standing proposals, like [non-lexical lifetimes][rr16] or [`impl Trait`], to newer ideas, like the recently approved RFCs on [trait aliases][] the [match ergonomics][].
+We've also been working on a number of language changes aimed at improving [language ergonomics][ergo].
+These range from long-standing proposals, like [non-lexical lifetimes][rr16] or [`impl Trait`], to newer ideas, like the recently approved RFCs on [trait aliases][] and [match ergonomics][].
 On the [roadmap issue][rr17], you will find a large list of initiatives, organized by the part of the language that they target (e.g., ownwership/borrowing, the trait system, etc).
 We